 Achieving high order picking efficiency was a critical success factor.
 A dedicated single picking area in the warehouse was introduced with supporting replenishment, pick wave planning and optimised ecommerce picking tours configured in the Hallmark WMS, SAP Extended Warehouse Management (SAP EWM).
 Picking was carefully designed to minimise operator travel distances and times, with pick-faces only visited once per pick wave for a given operator.
 Similarly, the replenishment of the picking area was optimised with minimised travel times achieved through bulk placement strategies.

-Mobile devices were specifically selected to give the warehouse operator the best possible experience and allow fast, error free picking with the type of product being handled and design picking process.
-The Honeywell Dolphin 75e was deployed in a wearable configuration with touchscreen, worn on the operator forearm, combined with a wrist mounted scanner.
+Mobile devices were specifically selected to give the warehouse operator the best possible experience and allow fast, error-free picking with the type of product being handled and design picking process.
+The Honeywell Dolphin 75e was deployed in a wearable configuration with a touchscreen, worn on the operator's forearm, combined with a wrist-mounted scanner.
 This combination allowed for optimal product handling and fast interaction with the SAP EWM system.

 As with many businesses, Hallmark has a highly seasonal demand profile for many of its product ranges, meaning fast, slow and non-movers would change significantly throughout the year.
 This had to be addressed to ensure the single picking area could be managed and picking efficiency could be maintained throughout the year.
 Rocket introduced the use of dynamic pick faces and process to allow reorganisation of product to maintain optimal use of space and sustain high pick rates.

 The co-existence of the new ecommerce processes and the existing wholesale business was critical.
 This was achieved with carefully designed warehouse routing and work allocation, ensuring servicing the legacy wholesale business was not put at risk as the new ecommerce business was added.

 Business outcomes in efficiencies % compared to what was achieved previously.